mudgen/mokens-bug-bounty/README.md

 The contract mints ERC721-based crypto-collectibles called "mokens".

 The contract has been gas-optimized.
+Specifically the mint function has been optimized to require as little gas as possible while still implementing the needed functionality.